spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/community-relations/community-programs/opensource-program/index.html.md

      * In the top menu, go to `Filters` -> `Color` -> `Greyscale`.
 Click on `Live Preview` so you can see what will happen.
 Save your changes.
      * Export the logo and make sure that it is called: `logo_ORG Name.svg` as detailed above.

-<i class="fas fa-hand-point-right" aria-hidden="true" style="color: rgb(138, 109, 59);"></i> If you are not using Inkscape, aim for getting a greyscale image with Hex Color Code: Dark Grey `#444444` and then export the greyscale logo as an SVG with a transparent background.
+If you are not using Inkscape, aim for getting a greyscale image with Hex Color Code: Dark Grey `#444444` and then export the greyscale logo as an SVG with a transparent background.
 {: .alert .alert-warning}

 Next, optimize the SVGs both color and grey logos: